Tips for Traveling with HomePEN

 A second option is to have your home care provider ship your supplies for you.
 If your supplies will be shipped to a hotel, you’ll need to explain to a hotel representative (likely the manager of the receiving or security department,) how to handle the supplies properly, especially if any of it requires refrigeration.
 It is best to do this when you make your reservation to ensure they can accommodate you, and then to verify the information a SECOND TIME the day you expect the supplies to arrive.
 Again, because of the possibility of delay, it is advisable to pack at least one night’s worth of supplies with you.

 To be sure your supplies are there when you need them, you may want to have them shipped such that they arrive a day ahead of you.
-This way you can verify before you leave home that they have arrived safely, and the boxes that need it are being refrigerated.
+This way you can verify before you leave home that they have arrived safely.
 (This may be helpful when going on a cruise.)
 Unfortunately, some companies will not ship supplies ahead for fear of mishandling or loss.

 Having your supplies shipped overseas can be a more risky and time consuming adventure.
 If you decide to go this route, one experienced traveler suggests having them shipped ‘directly’ to you via air cargo.
 (He cautions against using an international courier such as Fed Ex or UPS, because no one knowledge about the supplies will be there to answer questions if difficulties arise with customs officials.)
-He advises carrying at least three days worth of supplies and any other medical supplies or drugs you cannot replace with you (at least one day’s worth in the cabin, choosing a direct flight whenever possible, and having the rest of the supplies arrive a day after you.
+He advises carrying two days worth of supplies with you (at least one day’s worth in the cabin), choosing a direct flight whenever possible, and having the rest of the supplies arrive a day after you.
 This gives you time to orient yourself in the foreign city, and to be at the air cargo terminal when your supplies arrive so you can personally assure their safe and timely passage through customs.

 No matter how you choose to ship your supplies, planning ahead and coordinating your efforts with your home care company can make this process a lot smoother and is well worth the extra effort.
 Before you leave, both you and the home care company should know details like how many boxes are being shipped, their contents (clearly labeled) and your travel itinerary (including flight/transportation information, destination addresses and phone numbers).

 One consumer whose luggage - including 8 days of TPN and hydration - was lost on a flight to Europe, recommends carrying on all of your supplies when traveling anywhere you cannot be guaranteed overnight delivery by your home care company.
-This approach can be very fatiguing, of course, and may incur a hefty financial charge for the extra baggage.
+This approach can be very fatiguing, of course, and requires extra work with the airlines to avoid a financial charge for the extra baggage.

 5. Keep Solutions Cool